Contact Us for a Free Consultation (213) 542-0979

 We might be ale to prove the seized money came from a legitimate source and have it returned.

-So, if you had saved money, for example, from your job — $200,000.00, as you deposited in your checks into your back, we can see that it added up to $200,000.00.
+So, if you had saved money, for example, from your job—$200,000.00—and deposited it in your checks into your back, we can see that it added up to $200,000.00.

-Other times it is tied to drugs and the authorities are going to be able to keep it or at least keep part of the money.
+Other times, it is tied to drugs, and the authorities are going to be able to keep it or at least keep part of the money.

 Fighting Indictment by State or Federal Government

-Those people are not involved in drugs and they're seizing that cash too, so now I have to deal with the prosecutors in trying to get that money back and trying to show that that money is legitimate money.
+Those people are not involved in drugs, and they're seizing that cash, too, so now I have to deal with the prosecutors in trying to get that money back and trying to show that it is legitimate.
+It belongs to a mother, father, sister, or brother—whatever the case may be—and I'm basically trying to help get that money back.

-But the main thing I'm trying to do is obviously, trying to prevent a criminal conviction so you don't end up going to prison for a long time or trying to negotiate and mitigate and get something that is reasonable under the circumstances of your case.
+But the main thing I'm trying to do is to prevent a criminal conviction so you don't end up going to prison for a long time or to negotiate and mitigate and get something reasonable under your case's circumstances.
+There are all sorts of ways to do that.
+My 26 years of experience will help you in every way I can relate to your drug matter.

 Menu